 The age of Big Data is here—and there’s nothing but big potential ahead.

-“Big Data” means we’re now able to easily and quickly access a great deal of information from multiple databases, which can help us in our professional research and decision-making.
-This flow of info, for instance, can provide thorough details about customers and their buying habits, which can make it easier to make qualified projections about future costs and revenue expectations.
-The healthcare field can have access to info about patients, treatments, studies, medication, and other research.
+“Big Data” means we can easily and quickly access a great deal of information from multiple databases, which can help us in our professional research and decision-making.
+This flow of info, for instance, can provide thorough details about customers and their buying habits, making it easier to make qualified projections about future costs and revenue expectations.
+The healthcare field can access information about patients, treatments, studies, medication, and other research.
 Sports teams can pull up all sorts of statistics about team performance and fan demographics, including what areas of the stadium have the best and worst food and drink sales.

-Within the statistics field, several career and educational paths have evolved that focus especially on working well with Big Data.
+Several career and educational paths have evolved within the statistics field that focus especially on working well with Big Data.
 Some are in the area of data science, which generally deals with making sense of available information; and others focus on statistical analysis, which can involve creating the frameworks and parameters for effective qualitative and quantitative research, a field generally referred to as applied statistics.
 People with training in the latter area are in especially high demand.

 The ability to make sense of Big Data is already in high demand, but this trend is projected to keep on growing.
-The U.S. Bureau of Labor Statistics expects openings in mathematics and statistics to grow an astonishing 33 percent nationwide between 2020 and 2030, adding 15,000 jobs.
-Wages are also relatively high: median pay is $93,290 annually.
+The U.S. Bureau of Labor Statistics (2023) expects openings in mathematics and statistics to grow an astonishing 31 percent nationwide between 2022 and 2032, adding 10,600 jobs.
+Wages are also relatively high for statisticians: median pay is $99,960 annually.

 Students considering useful career paths in the Big Data field or even people in the workplace now wanting to further hone their research skills can consider pursuing the educational field of applied statistics.
 Continue reading for information about the benefits of this path and how to get started.

-Statistical knowledge will help you use the correct methods for collecting the data, employing the correct analyses, and effectively presenting the results.
-A study on statistics will help you in making discoveries in science, making decisions based on data, and making predictions.
+Statistical knowledge will help you use the correct data collection methods, employ the correct analyses, and effectively present the results.
+A study on statistics will help you make discoveries in science, make decisions based on data, and make predictions.
 It allows you to have an in-depth understanding of a subject.

-According to Glassdoor’s annual ranking, Data Scientist was the second-best job in America for 2021.
-The U.S. News & World Report (2021) ranked the job of a Statistician at second, among the best business jobs in the USA.
-It also ranked this position at sixth, among the best 100 jobs of 2021.
+According to LinkedIn, data analysts and data scientists are the the top ranking career for 2024.
+The U.S. News & World Report (2023) ranked the job of a statistician third among the best business jobs in the USA.
+It also ranked this position tenth among the best business jobs of 2023.

-Along with working directly for an employer to gather and arrange specific data, people with statistical analysis skills also may consider the entrepreneurial route by sharing their abilities with a variety of companies.
+Along with working directly for an employer to gather and arrange specific data, people with statistical analysis skills may also consider the entrepreneurial route by sharing their abilities with various companies.
 An experienced stats consultant in such a high-demand, low-supply position can be lucrative.

-Dr. Mosuk Chow is the director for the master of applied statistics program and a research professor of statistics in the Eberly College of Science at Penn State University.
+Dr. Mosuk Chow is the director of the master of applied statistics program and a research professor of statistics at the Eberly College of Science at Penn State University.
 She currently teaches courses in sampling theory & methods and design & analysis of clinical trials.

 Her research efforts are focused on biostatistics, sampling methods, and statistical decision theory.
 Her research has been published in prominent journals such as Annals of Statistics, Journal of Multivariate Analysis, and Biometrika.
 Professor Mosuk Chow completed her PhD and MS from Cornell University and a BS from the Chinese University of Hong Kong.

-Dr. Monica Jackson’s expertise is in the area of spatial statistics and disease surveillance.
-She has a blend of public and private sector experience, including a sabbatical position at the U.S. National Institutes of Health’s National Cancer Institute, where she had the role of a mathematical statistician.
+Dr. Monica Jackson’s expertise is in spatial statistics and disease surveillance.
+She has a blend of public and private sector experience, including a sabbatical position at the U.S. National Institutes of Health’s National Cancer Institute, where she was a mathematical statistician.
 She has also been a research fellow at the Statistical and Applied Mathematical Sciences Institute.

 Professor Jackson has been part of the statistics faculty at American University since 2005.
 Her research has included examining possible links between cancer mortality rates and races.
 Her research has been in journals such as the Journal of Genetic Counseling, Malaria Journal, and Quality and Quantity.
 She completed her PhD from the University of Maryland and her MS and BS from Clark Atlanta University.